dpretet/friscv/doc/project_mgt.md

 # DONE

+- [X] Enhance processing unit
+        - control checks registers under use in an instruction and knows if can branch, LUI, AUIPC
+        - processing clear the tickets once instruction is finished
+        - processing knows if a ALU can be used based register targeted
+- [X] Support multiple ALUs in parallel, differents extensions (float, mult/div, ...)
+      Processing scheduler to assert readiness according the instruction and ISA regs accessed.
+Could be reused in control to avoid blocking AUIPC and LUI.
+Use Tomasulo algorithm and reservation station
 - [X] Better print control status when branching and trapping (MAUSE info)
 - [X] Add Github Actions and deploy CI flow
 - [X] Support both Icarus and Verilator in simulation flow